John Muir College: Landmarks

 Several of the most notable landmarks on the UCSD campus are located at Muir College.
 Sun God, the colossal statue designed by late French artist Niki de Saint Phalle, stands herald over the grounds of the campus.
 The 8- and 11-story twin residence halls Tenaya and Tioga along with the 5- and 9-story Tuolumne and Tamarack apartment buildings stand as a testament to the nature-conserving policies of Muir as well as examples of the prevalent architectural style of the 1960s.
 Muir's connection to California's Yosemite Valley continues with the Half Dome Lounge and the dining hall Pines (formerly Sierra Summit).

 In 2012, Muir College opened Roots, the first vegan dining facility on campus that accepts student dining dollars.
 Muir College is also the location of Middle Of Muir, commonly known as M.O.M., a small general store unique to Muir College that stocks items specifically catered to student needs.
 Every Halloween, Muir students drop a giant pumpkin from the top of the tallest residence hall as part of the Halloween Carnival.

 In 2007, UCSD received a $99,800 grant from the Getty Foundation to preserve Muir College's buildings, which includes significant collection of mid-century modernist architecture, designed by a team of San Diego architects led by Robert Mosher.

 Notable events

 MuirStock Music Festival

 The MuirStock Music Festival began in April 2001 by the Muir College Council (MCC) with the aim of creating a central unifying event for the Muir community.
 With an initial budget of $10,000, the festival has grown exponentially and become a major, annual all-campus event.
 It is known as the original UCSD college music festival.
 The MuirStock concert always features Indie or up-and-coming artists (such as Justin Nozuka, who headlined MuirStock in 2013).
 MuirStock inspired MarshallPalooza and Rock 'n' Roosevelt, the music festivals for Thurgood Marshall College and Eleanor Roosevelt College.
 Richard Tashman, then a Muir freshman, designed the original MuirStock logo, which featured a tree growing out of a guitar.

+After the pandemic calmed down, Muir Student Affairs revived the concert again.
+With the help of the 2021-2024 Graphic design intern, Siul Maduena, Muirstock was revamped visually to its current new logo.
+From here and Siul's direction as chair in 2023, we have had people such as Tinashe, Joyce wrice, La Gabi, and Rico Nasty.